punassuming/z/README.md

 I have added one feature which the original script did not do and that is look up recently used paths from Windows MRU listing.

 It also works with registry paths such as `HKLM\Software\....` and NetBIOS paths such as `\\server\share`.
 I have also tested this with [StudioShell](https://studioshell.codeplex.com/) which helps navigating Visual Studio that much faster.

+### Planned Features

+* Limiting folder lookups to the provider which is currently selected (current implementation allows one to jump from C:\ to HKLM:\, which can be a good thing at times)
+* Specifying a provider
+* Support for pushd/popd

 ### PowerShell installation